nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 ## 2. Plotting

-When `astsa` is loaded, the astsa palette is attached.
+&#x1F4A1; When `astsa` is loaded, the astsa palette is attached.
 The palette is  especially  suited for plotting  time series and it is a bit darker than the new default R4 palette.
 You can revert back using  `palette("default")`.
 Also,

 > **`astsa.col()`**

-is included to easily adjust the opacity of the colors.
-Notice each color display has diagonal lines behind it to demonstrate opacity.
+is included to easily adjust the opacity of the colors. **Notice each color display has diagonal lines behind it to demonstrate opacity.**

 ```r
 par(mfrow=c(3,1))